Ghosthx-Code/willow/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you agree to uphold our Code of Conduct.
 Please read it to understand the standards we expect from our contributors.
+Pls do not mess it all up

 ## Additional Information